rabanti-github/PicoXLSX4j/README.md

 * Pure usage of standard JRE

 # Requirements
-PicoXLSX4j was created with Java 8 an is fully compatible to Java 7<br>
+PicoXLSX4j was created with Java 8 and is fully compatible with Java 7<br>
-The only requirement for development is a current JDK and JRE to run.
+The only requirement for developments are a current JDK do develop and JRE to run.

 # Installation
 ## As JAR